 What I wish everybody understood is that in every ounce and/or moment in which we are actively forgetting and being made to forget (another mutually-generating duo, until if/when one or the other chooses remembering) about how the modern world, and almost everything we know or could easily come to know is saturated in the milk of this forgetting.
 The colonial amnesia of four-five hundred years ago is part of what makes the atrocities our country enacts now possible.
 How the state treats the poor and those who are racialized as nonwhite (both in and outside of its borders), is a new version of a very old mechanism called racism.
 Ruth Wilson Gilmore defines racism as, “the state-sanctioned or extralegal production and exploitation of group-differentiated vulnerability to premature death.”
 I love Achille Mbembe’s idea of necropolitics, the way the state produces certain populations for death, as much as for life (which was Foucault’s focus in biopolitics).

 Today, it was reported by news outlets around the country that the Trump administration has forcibly separated 2000 children from their parents at the Mexico-United States border.
-Jeff Sessions, who signed and/or gave these orders, justified them by citing a passage from the bible.
+Sec.
+Nielsen, who implemented this order created by Trump, justified it by citing a passage from the bible.
 This is literally what colonizers did centuries ago throughout the Americas and throughout the world and what has continued to happen since.
 This is not academics being hyperbolic.
 We preach WAY too much to the choir, but people who are not necessarily in the choir also need to learn to listen better.
 The hard part is, we need to learn to listen better too.
 Be careful who you invest this energy in.
 Being there for someone who is waking up is a lot of work.
 I urge my queer and trans of color colleagues in the academy to talk to each other about how they deal with white colleagues trying to learn by osmosis or more often it feels like transfusion, how to “understand kids these days.”
 What they really want to know is why are people so mad, and they want us to hold their hands through it.
 This is not part of our job, and we have to find ever creative ways to respond to it.
 My friend calls it contortion and is thinking about writing a book about it.

 But that’s where I’ll end for now.
 By the way, I donated to a fund that is trying to help the families that, thanks to our government, are in a traumatic event that they will remember this for the rest of their lives.
 Please consider donating here: https://www.raicestexas.org/advocacy/